For daily wit & wisdom, sign up for the Almanac newsletter.

 You may be surprised to learn that the modern holiday of Kwanzaa is a relatively new creation, though it has its roots in traditions that go back generations.

-First celebrated in 1966, Kwanzaa is the brainchild of Dr. Maulana Karenga—an African-American author, professor, and activist—to nurture the community and cultural spirit of African Americans.
+First celebrated in 1966, Kwanzaa is the brainchild of Dr. Maulana Karenga—an African American author, professor, and activist—to nurture the community and cultural spirit of African Americans.

-While created with the traditional African harvest festivals in mind, Kwanzaa itself is uniquely North American, being celebrated mainly in the United States, Canada, and the Caribbean.
+While created with the traditional African harvest festivals in mind, Kwanzaa itself is uniquely North American, celebrated mainly in the United States, Canada, and the Caribbean.

-While the holiday is focused on the African-American community, all people are invited to celebrate and learn about the values of Kwanzaa and African-American culture.
+While the holiday is focused on the African American community, all people are invited to celebrate and learn about the values of Kwanzaa and African American culture.

 When Is Kwanzaa?